ivarcontessotto/iota-demonstrator/README.md

 # IOTA Demonstrator
-An application to demonstrate a use case of IOTA and qubic.
+An application to demonstrate a use case of IOTA and Qubic.

-Since qubic is still beeing developed we use qubic lite (an open source qubic prototype) and adapt it for our purposes.
+Since Qubic is still beeing developed we use Qubic Lite (an open source Qubic prototype) and adapt it for our purposes.
 Many thanks to microhash for developing and sharing his work.